-Wildlife parks, zoos and animal farms near Brisbane
+Wildlife parks, zoos and animal encounters near Brisbane

-Whether you’ve got children to entertain or are a child at heart yourself, discover Brisbane’s wide range of wildlife parks, zoos and animal farms where you can view and interact with creatures big and small from koalas and kangaroos, to camels and ostriches!
+Whether you’ve got children to entertain or are a child at heart yourself, discover Brisbane’s wide range of wildlife parks, zoos and animal farms where you can view and interact with creatures big and small from wild dolphins and whales to koalas and kangaroos, camels and ostriches!

 Brisbane’s favourite native animal sanctuary, Lone Pine is the world’s first and largest koala sanctuary.
 Here you can meet more than 130 koalas, hand-feed kangaroos without barriers and encounter other Australian wildlife.

 Entry is cheaper purchased via the Brisbane Visitor Information Centre on 07 3006 6290.
 Open seven days, 9am-5:30pm Monday to Thursday, 9am-7pm Friday, 9am-5pm Saturday and 10am-5pm Sunday.

 This free-to-visit koala centre is located 25km south of Brisbane and is home to a number of educational koalas.
 You can’t touch or hold the koalas, but can see them up close from two viewing platforms.
 There is also an information centre to learn more about these cuddly animals.

 Entry is free.
 Open 9am-4pm daily.
 Suitable for wheelchairs.

 Just 12km from Brisbane CBD, the wildlife centre is home to native wildlife kept in exhibits that mirror their actual habitat.
 Take a glimpse inside the nocturnal house or walk through the subtropical aviary that replicates the lush rainforests of the D’Aguilar Range near the centre.
 Be sure to stop by the centre’s most famed attraction – the Gondwana Platypus Rockpool.